On the motive of a commutative algebraic group: Consequences

 \begin{lemma} Let $G$ be a commutative group scheme.
 Then $\ul{G}$ is an \'etale sheaf with transfers and we have

 \end{lemma} \begin{proof}Note that we consider $\ul{G}$ as a sheaf only on $\Sm$.
 For $S$ smooth, we have

-Moreover, $G^\red$ is smooth, hence the sheaf has transfers by Corollary \ref{corspsz}.
-By isogeny invariance (Proposition \ref{exactMof}) the finite group of components does not contribute. \end{proof} \begin{definition}[cf. Definition \ref{defnalpha}] Let $G$ be a commutative group scheme.
-We denote
+Moreover, $G^\red$ is smooth, hence the sheaf has transfers by Lemma \ref{lemwelldef}.
+By isogeny invariance (Proposition \ref{exactMof}) the finite group of components does not contribute. \end{proof} \begin{definition}[cf. Definition \ref{defnalpha}] Let $G$ be a commutative group scheme over $k$.
+Consider $\ul{G}_\Q \in D^-\STEkQ$ as an object concentrated in degree zero and define